 6. Clean the Fireside

 Over time, soot may build up on the fireside of the boiler tubes, especially with older equipment.
 This layer of soot acts as an insulator, bringing down the heat transfer rate and increasing fuel use.
 Because of the lower heat transfer rate, the hot gases pass through without transferring the heat to the water, increasing your stack temperature.
-Cleaning and inspecting your boiler tubes as part of your regular boiler maintenance will ensure that the soot remains minimal and improves the overall efficiency of the boiler.Check out the 15 ways you can increase your boiler's efficiency: Click To Tweet
+Cleaning and inspecting your boiler tubes as part of your regular boiler maintenance ensures that the soot remains minimal.
+This does improve the overall boiler efficiency.

 The burner has to heat incoming combustion air with the flame.
 If the air introduced to the burner is warmer, it requires less fuel to make the same amount of steam in the boiler.
 A modest 40 °F increase in fresh air temperature can save 1% of the fuel bill.
 If you run large boilers around the clock, this can really add up even with our historically low gas prices.
 In some cases, an air preheater can pay for itself in under a year.

 Keeping the waterside of your boiler clean and free of leaks requires diligent water treatment.
-Inspect your boiler waterside regularly and clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
-If your boiler water hardness is too high or treated improperly, or the boiler isn’t being blown down regularly, a scale will accumulate on heat transfer surfaces.
+Inspect your boiler‘s waterside regularly.
+Clean out any mud legs or mud drums to ensure good heat transfer from the metal to the water.
+Scale will accumulate on heat transfer surfaces because of high water hardness, improper chemicals, and not blowing down the boiler regularly.
 This scale will impede the heat transfer, reducing your boiler efficiency.
 The scale will also keep the water from cooling these heat transfer surfaces.
 If left untreated, the scale can cause the boiler to overheat, leading to costly boiler repairs and leaks.